ZcashDePIN/DePINZcash/README.md

 └── README.md
 ```

-## Rewards
+## Rewards System

-### Initial Sync Bonus
-- 0.5 ZEC for 100% sync
-- 0.375 ZEC for 90-99% sync
-- 0.25 ZEC for 75-89% sync
+Node operators earn **Meteora coins** for verifiably contributing to the Zcash network infrastructure.
+The reward pool is funded by protocol fees collected in a secure vault, ensuring sustainable and transparent payouts.

-### Uptime Rewards
+### How Rewards Work

-- 0.001 ZEC/hour base rate
+- **Initial Sync**: Bonus rewards for completing blockchain synchronization
+- **Uptime**: Continuous rewards for keeping your node online and synced
-- 1.5x multiplier if serving peers
+- **Network Participation**: Additional rewards for serving peers and strengthening the network
-- 1.0x multiplier if not serving
+- **Fee Vault**: All protocol fees are deposited into a vault and distributed to verified node operators

-See [REWARDS.md](docs/REWARDS.md) for detailed reward calculations.
+See [REWARDS.md](docs/REWARDS.md) for detailed information about the reward structure.

 ## What Gets Proven?